hpgrahsl/fluss-lookup-joins-demo/README.md

 docker compose up
 ```

 Give it a few moments.
-Eventually, you should have a total of N containers up and running:
+Eventually, you should have a total of seven containers up and running:

 ```bash
 CONTAINER ID   IMAGE                                                 COMMAND                  CREATED              STATUS              PORTS                                         NAMES